shengyanli1982/orbit-contrib/pkg/ratelimiter/README.md

 -   `WithRate`: set the rate.
 The default is `float64(1)`.
 -   `WithBurst` : set the burst.
 The default is `1`.
 -   `WithMatchFunc` : set the match function.
 The default is `DefaultLimitMatchFunc`.
--   `WithWhitelist` : set the whitelist.
+-   `WithIpWhitelist` : set the whitelist.
 The default is `DefaultIpWhitelist`.

 ### Components